Showing posts with label theme. Show all posts

 Day 3: Sunday, November 11, 2001

-We travel down several steps and ramps almost 500 feet down to get into Marvel Cave.
+We travel down several steps and ramps—almost 500 feet—into Marvel Cave.

-After a sixty-minute tour, we were transported out of the cave by a cable car that is pulled out of the ground by a cable otherwise we would have to climb 1070 feet back to the top.
+After a 60-minute tour, we were transported out of the cave by a cable car pulled up from the ground; otherwise, we would have had to climb 1070 feet back to the top.

 Marvel Cave Group Picture